Ugo-X/Fay-Tours/README.md

 # Fay-Tours
-This is a demo website design of a travel Company
+This is a demo website design for a travel Company